hashicorp/vault/website/source/docs/concepts/pgp-gpg-keybase.html.md

 $ echo "c1c0..." | xxd -r -p | gpg -d
 ```

 And replace `c1c0...` with the encrypted key.
+(Vault's API and command line client
+return the encrypted keys as ASCII hexdumps of the binary data, which can be
+converted back to binary with the ``xxd`` tool.)

 If you encrypted your private PGP key with a passphrase, you may be prompted to
 enter it.
 After you enter your password, the output will be the plain-text